CMU-IDS-2020/a3-giesa-erdolu/writeup.md

 What were the weights that each candidate put on the themes?
 Which thematic words were emphasized more within each theme / topic and across the themes / topics?
 What were the thematic words emphasized more by each candidate and what was the weight of that emphasis by a candidate compared to the other?
 What were the weights that each candidate put in pointing to themselves and pointing fingers to others?

-We believe these questions point to some important dynamics that play part in a presidential debate, that are significant matters of discussion within the political realm and media, and that essentially affect the mass perception.
+We believe these questions point to important dynamics in a presidential debate that are significant matters of discussion within the political realm and media, and that essentially affect mass perception.
 So, we aim to shed light on these dimensions by visualizing the conversation.

-To investigate these questions, we identified a list of dimensions to search within the debate conversation and visualize.
+To investigate these questions, we identified a list of dimensions to search and visualize within the debate conversation.
 These dimensions are described in the “Design Process” section.
 Essentially, this required extracting our own data -related to these dimensions- from the transcript of the debate.
 So, the prototype we built included text processing, data extraction and framing, and visualization.

 1.4 Framework
 For text processing, data extraction, and data framing, we used NLTK (a language processing library for Python) and pandas (a data analysis library for Python).
 For data visualization, we used Streamlit (an open source app framework) and Altair (a data visualization library for Python).